SALT-NIRWALS/nirwals/docs/source/usage_watchdog.rst

   ``nirwals_reduce`` for more details)

 :kbd:`--refpixel`
-  reference pixels mode (use _blockyslope2_ for best performance; see ``nirwals_reduce`` for further details)
+  reference pixels mode (use **blockyslope2** for best performance; see ``nirwals_reduce`` for further details)

 :kbd:`--test`
   Run a test, simulating the arrival of new files in the monitored directory.

-Syntax is :kbd:`--test=delay:@filelist`, with delay giving a delay time between successive frames in seconds, and filelists specifying a file containing a list of "newly arrived" files, with one file per line (lines starting twith # are ignored)
+  Syntax is :kbd:`--test=delay:@filelist`, with delay giving a delay time between successive frames in seconds, and filelists specifying a file containing a list of "newly arrived" files, with one file per line (lines starting with # are ignored)

 :kbd:`--nowait`
   By default, :command:`nirwals_watchdog` waits for a valid SAMP connection before starting work.
 If this is not required and/or desired, this waiting can be disabled.
 In that case, all on-the-fly reduction still works, but updating frames in ds9 is disabled.

   Note also that nirwals_watchdog only checks for a valid SAMP connection during startup, so loosing a SAMP connection during execution may result in an error, and starting up a SAMP server after the initial waiting phase will not automatically establish a connection.